 There is definitely room to improve on this topic to achieve a more consistent application.

 Thanks to our viewers & readers for sending in questions, as there are likely many GD&T practitioners that were wondering the same thing!

-Dan Feighery is an MBD Trainer with Action Engineering.
-He develops and teaches courses on Geometric Tolerancing for MBD and coaching teams to achieve a Model-Based Enterprise.
+Dan Feighery is an MBD Expert Trainer & Coach with Action Engineering.
+He develops and teaches courses on Geometric Tolerancing for Model-Based Definition and coaches teams to achieve a Model-Based Enterprise.
 His career began as a tooling engineer for a Fortune 500 company’s aerospace group where he was exposed to design for manufacturability/assembly and quality control.
 Prior to coming to Action Engineering, he worked for an emerging leader in impact mitigation and cushioning solutions and served as a change agent and champion of business process improvements.
 Dan holds a B.S. in Engineering Management from Missouri University of Science & Technology with a Management of Technology emphasis.
 Growing up in a bilingual home, Dan speaks Brazilian Portuguese.
 When not working, he can be found climbing and volunteering as an instructor with the Colorado Mountain Club.